 The world’s largest medical device company, Johnson & Johnson (J&J) promotes the health of people around the globe.
 J&J has partnered with LGO since 2011 to help shape its move towards an integrated supply chain.
-Working with leading supply chain experts such as David Simchi-Levi and Don Rosenfield, J&J internships span a number of the company’s businesses.
+Working with leading supply chain experts such as David Simchi-Levi, J&J internships span a number of the company’s businesses.

 LGO collaboration with J&J focuses on optimizing the company’s operations and supply chain, with recent internships focusing on innovations such as additive manufacturing (3D printing) to speed new product introduction.
-As a multidivisional partner, LGO students may find internship opportunities targeting such challenges as diabetes, orthopedic injuries, and reconstruction.
-J&J also recruits LGO talent into roles such as program manager and strategy manager.
+LGO students may find internship opportunities targeting such challenges as diabetes, orthopedic injuries, and reconstruction.
+J&J also recruits LGO talent into roles such as managing product, programs, and strategies.

 LGO interns and faculty have used segmentation analysis, obsolete inventory analysis, and postponement strategies to improve supply chain performance.
 Recent J&J internships have been located in the Philadelphia area and New Jersey.